pQraus/iiot-project-test-pqraus-vm/docs/upgrade.md

     talosctl dashboard
     ```
     - after upgrading the dashboard should show that the `STAGE` is `Running` and `READY` is `True` (it takes ~10 min)
     - when machine doesn't change in ready state -> Call the Experts :phone:
+7. Seal the machine config (the k8s upgrade makes some changes)
+    ```bash
+    iiotctl machine seal-config
+    ```
+8. Sync the machine config (the k8s upgrade changes some of our values)
+    ```bash
+    iiotctl machine sync
+    ```
-6. check machine status
+9. check machine status
     ```bash
     iiotctl machine status
     ```